tate11/dev-scripts/README.md

       --checkout-tag CHECKOUT_TAG
                             checkouts a tag from all the repos belonging to a client needs -c option.
-If some repo does not have the tag, reports theerror and continues with next repo.The tag was previously setted with -T optionTo revert this situation issue a --revert-checkout
+If some repo does not have the tag, reports the error and continues with next repo.The tag was previously setted with -T option.
+To undo this situation issue a --undo-checkout-tag
-      --revert-checkout     checkouts the normal branch (i.e. odoo version) for all the repos belonging to the client.
+      --undo-checkout-tag   checkouts the normal branch (i.e. odoo version) for all the repos belonging to the client.
 Needs -c option.
-This revers the --checkout-tags to the normal state.
+This revers the the repos modifyed for a --checkout-tag to its normal state.
 Warning: if there is any local change in a repo, the checkout will fail.